-- The materials include a variety of assessments systematically spaced across the school year to monitor student progress in acquiring and applying phonics skills.
+• The materials include a variety of assessments systematically spaced across the school year to monitor student progress in acquiring and applying phonics skills.
 Examples of these assessments include "Daily Skill Checks," "Multi-Skill Checks," "Middle of the Year Cumulative Skill Checks," and "End of the Year Cumulative Skill Checks."
 The "Mid-Year Cumulative Checks," as mentioned in the "Program Overview," "will include the skills from the beginning of the year to mid-year to measure student performance in skills taught to that point in the program."
-This assessment aligns with the lessons taught within the program and with progress monitoring tools.
+This assessment aligns with the lessons taught within the program and aligns with progress monitoring tools.
 The "End-of-Year Cumulative Checks," as mentioned in the "Program Overview," "is a cumulative measure of student performance of the skills taught in the program."
-This assessment aligns with the lessons taught within the program and aligns with progress monitoring tools. - The materials recommend formal annual assessment times and include daily embedded assessment opportunities within the lesson cycle to determine adequate progress in gradelevel phonics skills.
-Daily embedded assessments include "Observation Checkpoints" and "Checks for Understanding." - The materials include a "Readiness Check" at the beginning of the year.
-The "Readiness Checks," as mentioned in the "Program Overview," are administered at the beginning of the
+This assessment aligns with the lessons taught within the program and aligns with progress monitoring tools.

-- year.
+- The materials recommend formal annual assessment times and include daily embedded assessment opportunities within the lesson cycle to determine adequate progress in gradelevel phonics skills.
+Daily embedded assessments include "Observation Checkpoints" and "Checks for Understanding." - The materials include an Assessments Guide: Technical Summary in the "Program Overview," which includes a graphic of the progression of assessments throughout the curriculum.
+That graphic displays how assessments build on others and when aligned with progress monitors. - The materials include a beginning-of-the-year assessment called the "Readiness Check."
+The "Readiness Checks," as mentioned in the "Program Overview," are administered at the beginning of the year.
 This assessment "is to identify student readiness to learn foundational skills and determine which students may need additional support during initial instruction."
-This assessment aligns with the lessons taught within the program and aligns with progress monitoring tools. - The materials include an Assessments Guide: Technical Summary in the "Program Overview," which includes a graphic of the progression of assessments throughout the materials.
-That graphic displays how assessments build on others and when aligned with progress monitors.
+This assessment aligns with the lessons taught within the program and aligns with progress monitoring tools.